-Well, population health we don’t know who, more about but we do know how many are getting on at each station.
+Well, we don’t know who, but we do know how many are getting on at each station.
 Thanks to Erica McKewen at Capital Metro for quickly supplying the following information (excerpted from a longer spreadsheet).

 Morning boardings, AM peak:

 The stations where almost every passenger likely comes from the city of Austin are Kramer on down.
 Those stations account for (47+26+12+8+3 =) 97 boardings each morning.

 The station where perhaps half the passengers come from the city of Leander (pays Cap Metro taxes, but not COA taxes – this is an important distinction for later in this post) accounts for 154 boardings each morning.
 So say 77 passengers here do not pay Capital Metro taxes.

 The stations where most passengers likely come from places that are not the city of Austin and do not pay Capital Metro taxes are Lakeline and Howard, which account for (211+154 =) 365 boardings each morning.
 Say 10% of these boardings come from the city of Austin, and another 10% from other jursidictions that pay Cap Metro taxes (Leander, part of unincorporated county).
 This means 37 people from Austin, and 37 more that also pay Cap Metro taxes.
 If correct, 291 people that boarded here do not pay Cap Metro taxes.

 (More on that last paragraph in another later post – suffice to say that rail stations on the edge of city limits are not going to attract most of their passengers from within that city as those people would be backtracking to board the train).

 Combine those and you get a reasonable estimate that of the 615 AM peak boardings in October in this sample, about 368 are from places that do not pay any Capital Metro taxes and about 134 are from the city of Austin.